LuloDev/ibkr-to-actualbudget/README.md

 ### Running with Docker Compose

 You can use Docker Compose to manage the `ibkr-to-actualbudget` service.
-Create a `docker-compose.yml` file in your project root with the following content:

 ```yaml
 version: "3.8"